My professional web industry work experience and cyber journey began in 1997. The roaring 90s!

 companies I contracted for were ProVista Intl., March Instruments, Tegal Scientific,

-GB Products and some other business and parishes in the San Francisco Bay Area.
+GB Products, and other orgs in the San Francisco Bay Area.

 In the Fall of 1997, I was hired on with ZapMe!
 Corporation, as their web developer.